Vacation rentals in Stanley

 There isn’t a lot to keep you busy in Stanley itself — its speck of a downtown spans only a few sparse blocks of restaurants and shops, and the town is home to fewer than 100 year-round residents.
 It's the wilderness all around that draws adventurers here.
 Set in the Sawtooth Valley, where craggy peaks define the skyline, Stanley has an outsized reputation for outdoor recreation, with easy access to the sprawling Sawtooth National Forest.
 Alpine lakes for paddling, mountains to climb, trails for biking and hiking, and legendary stretches of whitewater on the Salmon River all draw free spirits to central Idaho’s backcountry.
 In the height of summer, Stanley hosts street dances and small festivals featuring country and Americana musicians.
 Come winter, much of the town hunkers down for the seemingly endless supply of snow, when Stanley turns into a playground for a lucky few snowmobilers, Nordic skiers, and snowshoers.

-Top things to do in Stanley
+What are the top things to do in Stanley?

 Sawtooth Scenic Byway